The Caring Curve Approach

 Bearing this in mind, it is important to maintain a positive attitude and also have a sense of perspective.
 One approach is to focus on the following themes:

 Great sports people take this approach.
-They aim to prepare properly, follow their principles and deliver peak performances.
+They prepare properly, follow their principles and deliver peak performances.
 Whilst being in a results business, they recognise that many factors can affect the outcomes.

 Such people do what they can to shape these factors but they also have a certain criteria for judging their performances.
 They embody the ethic of continuous improvement by focusing on:

 Bill Walsh, the famous American Football Coach, took this approach.
-He encouraged his players to prepare properly for each match.
 They followed the agreed strategy and aim to practice what he called routine perfection.
-Bill then took pressure off his players by repeating this mantra.
+He took pressure off his players by repeating this mantra.

 Keep delivering the standard of performance and the score takes care of itself.